Decor Ideas. Project Inspiration. Expert Advice. Delivered to your inbox.

 What is the best combination of lighting for a living room?

-Interior designer Abigail Ahern says that every room should incorporate eight different sources of lighting.
+One of the expert tips for lighting a living room from interior designer Abigail Ahern is that every room should incorporate eight different sources of lighting.
 It may sound a lot, but once you factor in all the different options available – from ceiling and wall lights to floor and table lamps, plus more natural sources like candles and fireplaces – it’s a realistic target.

-Whatever style of lighting fittings you choose, both specialist lighting companies and interior designers are unanimous in their passion for the humble dimmer switch.
+Whatever style of lighting fittings you choose and whether you want to follow living room lighting trends or opt for more traditional options, both specialist lighting companies and interior designers are unanimous in their passion for the humble dimmer switch.

 ‘Don’t underestimate the power of dimmable light sources; being able to adjust brightness will make all the difference in tweaking atmosphere to suit the mood,’ says Helena Åkerberg, for Buster + Punch.